German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 2 cm anti-aircraft gun FlaK 30/38

 Flak-30 and Flak-38 anti-aircraft guns were a very widely used air defense weapon of the Wehrmacht, Luftwaffe and SS troops.
 A company of such guns (12 pieces) was part of the anti-tank division of all infantry divisions, the same company was integral part each motorized anti-aircraft division of the RGK, attached to tank and motorized divisions.
-(In addition to a company of 12 Flak-30/38 anti-aircraft guns, the division also had two four-gun batteries of 88-mm Flak-18/36/37 guns.)
+(In addition to a company consisting of 12 Flak-30/38 anti-aircraft guns, the division also had two four-gun batteries of 88-mm Flak-18/36/37 cannons.)

 Flak-30 in Norway

 By September 1, 1939, the Luftwaffe had 6072 Flak-30/38 installations.
-In 1939-1945. about 14 thousand of these units were built.
+In 1939-1945.
+About 14 thousand of these installations were built.

 Flak-30 Flak-38